arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 ## 2020, a Sneak Peak

 And we are not stopping there!

+Security is important and we'll keep on investing in this area.
+Most of our Arcus components fully rely on Arcus Security so it's an essential part of our ecosystem.

 On most of our projects, we use queues to decouple processes and process the workload asynchronously.
 We've seen that we have to write message pumps over and over again where we have to manage the pump, provide exception handling, telemetry, deserialization and more but we are going to provide all of this out-of-the-box!
 This would allow you to focus on the processing of the messages and not how you get them.